Monday 9 Oct

 3pm I decide to get cracking, having wasted enough time letting the weather get me down and drowsy.
 The next hour is just me alone in my room, reading aloud the texts that will be on my Chinese oral exam next Wednesday.
 After a while, I think I’ve memorized them instead of actually knowing what the words read as.
 Whatever works, I guess.

-5pm A fog of studying blurs my ability to focus, so I take a shower to clear my head and talk to my twin flame for a bit.
+5pm A fog of studying blurs my ability to focus, so I take a shower to clear my head and talk to Emily for a bit.
 We’re having dinner and recording an episode of Spooky Hooky tonight, so we plan our evening.

 Sunday 15 Oct